gAkira/get_next_line/README.md

 ```

 #### Obs.:
+The goal of this function is to learn about buffer size and use static variables
 The function must use the BUFFER\_SIZE defined during compilation to read from a file or from stdin